ClusterHQ/ceph-flocker-driver/README.md

 This a Ceph Rados Block Device driver for Flocker, a container data orchestration system.

+# WARNING: THIS IS STILL IN DEVELOPMENT

+ClusterHQ is working on this project right now, but it is not ready yet.
+Thank you for your interest and watch out for a release!

 ## Installation

 Make sure you have Flocker already installed.
 If not visit  [Install Flocker](https://docs.clusterhq.com/en/latest/using/installing/index.html)